Samyoul/U2F-php-server/README.md

 ### Compatibility Code

 You'll only ever need to use this method call once per installation and only in the context of debugging if the class is giving you unexpected errors.
-This method call wil check your OpenSSL version and ensure it is at least 1.0.0 .
+This method call will check your OpenSSL version and ensure it is at least 1.0.0 .

 ```php
 <?php